PowerPoint 2010: Encrypt with Password

 - Save your presentation.

-An alternative way to add password protection allows you to enable passwords not only for opening the presentation but also for editing -- if you enable an editing password, users will still be able to view your slides without making any edits to them.
+An alternative way to add password protection allows you to enable passwords not only for opening the presentation but also for editing.
+If you enable an editing password, users will still be able to view your slides without making any edits to them.
 Follow these steps:

-- This opens the Save As dialog box, as shown in Figure 6.
-Select Tools, General Options.
+- Doing so opens the Save As dialog box, as shown in Figure 6, below.
+Select the Tools | General Options.

 Figure 6: General Options

-Figure 7: General Options
+Figure 7: General Options dialog box

 Opening Password Protected Presentations